sing-lab/super-resolution/README.md

 - Random JPEG compression
 - Random horizontal or vertical flip

-To remove unpleasant checkerboarder artifacts from reconstructed images, we used ICNR initialization for the subpixel convolutional block, see [this article](https://arxiv.org/abs/1707.02937).
+To remove unpleasant checkerboard artifacts from reconstructed images, we used ICNR initialization for the subpixel convolutional block, see [this article](https://arxiv.org/abs/1707.02937).

 ## Illustrations

 ![img.png](illustrations%2Fimg.png)

-*Example of checkerboarder artifacts when no MSE loss is used on the perceptual loss*
+*Example of checkerboard artifacts when no MSE loss is used on the perceptual loss*

 ## Loss
 SRRESNET is trained using only the **MSE loss**.